 Intermittent fasting might also be helpful for some women with PCOS.
 This involves limiting your eating to certain hours of the day.
 For example, you might eat only between 12 pm and 8 pm.

 Some studies suggest intermittent fasting can improve insulin sensitivity.
 This is important for PCOS.
-But it’s not right for everyone.
+But it’s not right for everyone, especially when considering individual PCOS treatment needs.
 Talk to your doctor before trying intermittent fasting.

 Lifestyle Adjuncts to Diet for Managing PCOS